How we value your startup

 - •British Business Bank — Small Business Equity Tracker 2025 (UK deal sizes & pre-money)

-- •PitchBook — quarterly VC valuations reports (press summaries)
+- •PitchBook — VC valuation trends & the quarterly US VC Valuations and Returns reports

 - •Prof. A. Damodaran (NYU Stern) — sector EV/Revenue & EV/EBITDA multiples, cost of capital

-- •CB Insights — startup failure / survival by stage
+- •CB Insights — The Venture Capital Funnel (startup survival by stage)

 Limitations